Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Introduction

-Considering the advances that Quantum Computing has brought in other fields of mathematics by using quantum phenomena to speedup certain tasks \cite{Montanaro2016}, quantum algorithms developed to address combinatorial optimization problems have been receiving special interest.
-In particular, Adiabatic Quantum Computing (AQC) \cite{farhi2000quantum, van_Dam_2001, farhi2014quantum} has emerged as a promising model for the development of algorithms that address such problems.
-To explore the solution space of optimization problems, AQC relies on the adiabatic theorem \cite{Albash2018}, which states that a quantum system whose dynamics is controlled by a time-dependent Hamiltonian remains with high probability in its instantaneous eigenstate if the evolution occurs slowly enough to avoid populating other quantum states.
+Considering the advances that Quantum Computing has brought in other fields of mathematics by exploiting quantum phenomena to speed up specific tasks~\parencite{Montanaro2016}, quantum algorithms developed to address combinatorial optimization problems have been attracting increasing interest~\parencite{Yarkoni2022, Abbas2024}.
+In particular, Adiabatic Quantum Computing (AQC) has emerged as a promising quantum computing model for designing algorithms that tackle such problems~\parencite{Farhi2000, vanDam2001}.
+To search for high-quality solutions within the solution space of a given combinatorial optimization problem, AQC relies on gradually evolving a quantum system from the ground state (i.e., the lowest-energy state) of an Initial Hamiltonian, $H_I$, to the ground state of a Problem Hamiltonian, $H_P$, whose eigenstates encode the possible solutions of the optimization task.
+In this encoding, lower-energy eigenstates correspond to higher-quality solutions, with the ground state of $H_P$ representing the optimal one.
+Under sufficiently slow evolution, the probability of reaching the ground state of $H_P$ is close to 1~\parencite{Albash2018}, meaning that the optimal solution can be obtained with high probability.

-In AQC algorithms, the following protocol is employed to address optimization problems: (1) A Problem Hamiltonian is constructed to encode the possible solutions of a given task in such a way that the higher the quality of the encoded solution, the lower the energy associated with its eigenstate.
-(2) A quantum system is prepared in the known ground state configuration of an easily preparable Initial Hamiltonian.
-(3) The system is slowly evolved from the Initial Hamiltonian to the Problem Hamiltonian.
-If the evolution is slow enough, the probability of the quantum state describing the system at the end of the interpolation to be the ground state of the Problem Hamiltonian is close to 1, achieving the optimal solution to the task.